2021 Radical Recovery Summit January 8 to 17

 Resmaa Menachem – Racialized Trauma

-In his very excellent book, My Grandmother’s Hands, Resmaa refers to people like Malcolm X and James Baldwin as having settled bodies and focused minds.
+In his New York Times best selling book, My Grandmother’s Hands, Resmaa refers to people like Malcolm X and James Baldwin as having settled bodies and focused minds.
 The book is about racialized trauma: white body supremacy, white bodies, black bodies, and police bodies.
 It is a fascinating study and insight into historical trauma and how that lives in and through our bodies.

 Gabor Maté – Trauma Connection and Addiction